 Technical Theater Training and Education Program Information

 Technical theater degree-holders serve in a variety of roles in theatrical productions, including stage manager, set designer and production manager.
-An associate's degree in technical theater prepares students for entry-level positions in the theatrical arts industry.
-Bachelor's and master's degrees in theater arts and technical theater production equip candidates with skills necessary for advanced positions in theater management and stage production.
+An associate's degree in technical theater will prepare you for entry-level positions in the theatrical arts industry.
+Bachelor's and master's degrees in theater arts and technical theater production can equip you with skills necessary for advanced positions in theater management and stage production.
+Coursework will highlight such topics as lighting for the stage, technical direction, rigging equipment and stage management.

 Associate's Degree in Technical Theater